mojavelinux/gedit-source-code-browser/README.markdown

   such as these
   [patches for better PHP5 support](http://www.jejik.com/articles/2008/11/patching_exuberant-ctags_for_better_php5_support_in_vim/).

-* AsciiDoc support currently depends on an integration branch of Asciidoctor.
+* To use the AsciiDoc outline support, you need to have Ruby installed on your system.
+No other RubyGems are required.
+The AsciiDoc support currently depends on an integration branch of Asciidoctor.
 If you clone using the +-b asciidoc-outline-py3 --recursive+ options, as shown above, the integration build of Asciidoctor will automatically be checked out into the sourcecodebrowser/data/asciidoctor folder.
+If you are using an older version of Gnome 3 that's configured to use Python 2, use the +asciidoc-outline-py2+ branch instead.

 License
 -------